ZmnSCPxj-jr/swap-in-potentiam/doc/swap-in-potentiam.md

 *aborts*:

-* If the state of a swap-in-potentiam UTXO is `bob_provisionally_secured`, and it is used in a channel funding transaction that does not reach Bob (role taken by an LSP) receiving the `c=.sip.sign_funding_alice` API request, before the connection is interrupted (and thus aborting the channel open), then Bob MUST set its state to `bob_retriable`.
+* If the state of a swap-in-potentiam UTXO is `bob_provisionally_secured`, and it is spent in a 0-conf Lightning operation, then Bob MUST set its state to `bob_retriable`.
-  - This includes the case where Bob / LSP restarts during channel opening before receiving `c=.sip.sign_funding_alice`.
+* If the state of a swap-in-potentiam UTXO is `unconfirmed_alice_change`, and it is created by (is an output of) a 0-conf Lightning operation, then Bob MUST set its state to Unknown (i.e. delete its entry).

 The following state transitions are also needed depending on if a 0-conf Lightning operation described in this specification